BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 ```

-## 9 Get Target Groups (ADMIN ONLY)
+## 9 Get Target Groups
 <!-- targets/target-groups/ -->

-This API allows **admin users** to retrieve a paginated list of target groups.
+This API allows *users to retrieve a paginated list of target groups.
-You can request a specific page of target groups by passing the `page` parameter.
-Only superusers are authorized to access this endpoint.
+You can request a specific page of target groups by passing the `page` parameter

 ### Request